- Services Available to Not-For-Profits

 The Fund for Higher Education

 Former NCR chairman Robert S. Oelman established The Fund for Higher Education at The Dayton Foundation in 1988 to permanently endow funding for projects that will improve the quality of and access to higher education in the Greater Dayton Region.
-In odd-numbered calendar years, The Dayton Foundation issues an RFP to area colleges and universities for projects that will increase the range of higher educational services to students in the region, or which offer the promise of substantially improving the quality of these services.
+The Dayton Foundation issues an RFP to area colleges and universities for projects that will increase the range of higher educational services to students in the region, or which offer the promise of substantially improving the quality of these services.
 Grants range in size from $9,000 to $12,000 depending upon the earnings generated by the fund.
 For more information, please contact Beth Geiger, associate program officer for The Dayton Foundation, at (937) 225-9964.

 The Robert and Helen Harmony Fund for Needy Children